Resources

 by Rania Combs

-Every parent worries about whether their children will be well cared for if tragedy strikes, but the worries are compounded for parents of children with special needs who may not have the capacity to communicate their needs with their caregivers.
+Every parent worries about whether their child’s well-being in the event of a tragedy.
+These concerns are compounded for parents of children with special needs, who may not have the capacity to communicate their needs with their caregivers.

 A Letter of Intent

-ImageNow there is also an online tool that parents can use to share this information with caregivers.
-Vest is a cloud-based tool for parents of children with special needs to organize and share important information about their child with family members, teachers, babysitters and anyone else who is involved in their child’s care.
+Thanks to modern technology, parents now have an online solution for sharing this essential information with caregivers.
+Vest is a cloud-based tool for parents of children with special needs.
+It allows parents to organize and share important information about their child with family members, teachers, babysitters and anyone else who cares for their child.

 Vest allows you to create a “Vest” for your child with special needs.
 Within each Vest, you can add information pertaining to a host of categories, including: